-ACCT 410 INTERNATIONAL ACCOUNTING Fall/Spring, 3 credit hours this course.
+ACCT 410 INTERNATIONAL ACCOUNTING Fall/Spring, 3 credit hours holders are located in a country other than that of the reporting entity.
+A detailed investigation on the convergence of U.S. Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS) serves as a foundation for this course.
 Also discussed are the effects of financial reporting, international taxation, and international financial statement analysis on a multinational reporting entity.
 Employing and critiquing the use of global accounting and auditing standards will integrate the student's existing skills with domestic accounting standards.
 Three hours lecture per week.
 Prerequisites: Foundations of Managerial Accounting (ACCT 102), or permission of instructor.